csw609/csw609/README.md

 ### Nice to see you 👋
 ***
-I am SeokWon Choi who is interested in SLAM and Vision related to autonomous driving
+I am SeokWon Choi
+I'm interested in
+ - SLAM
+ - Vision
+ - Autonomous driving
+ - deepLearning
+ ***
 Currently majoring in Intelligent Systems at Kwangwoon University School of Robotics.
 <div align=center>